University of Arizona Campus Arboretum

 ADMINISTRATION

 The University of Arizona Campus Arboretum is administered by a Director.
-This position is housed (temporarily) within the College of Agriculture and Life Sciences.
-(It is anticipated that the office would be an inter-unit collaboration, possibly including Campus and Facilities Planning, Facilities Maintenance, or under Vice President for Business Affairs.)
+This position is housed within College of Agriculture and Life and Environmental Sciences (as part of ALVSCE - Agriculture Life, Veterinary Sciences and Cooperative Extension).
+It is anticipated that the program will function most effectively as an inter-unit collaboration, including Planning, Design and Construction, Facilities Management, and other associated units of Business Affairs.

 Campus Steering Committee - made up of faculty and staff from several academic and service units.
 Members provide on-site expertise, support ongoing landscape efforts, represent the interests of the Arboretum on campus, and work to use University resources to implement the goals defined by the Mission Statement.

-Advisory Board - composed of alumni, Tucson citizens, and other interested parties.
+Advisory Board - composed of alumni, Tucson citizens, and other arboretum subject matter experts.
 These off-campus individuals provide assistance with long range planning, project design and implementation, public relations, advocacy, and financial support.

 *The Concept Statement was developed by University of Arizona Campus Arboretum Committee with assistance from University of Arizona Campus Arboretum Advisory Board